 The largest mosque in the world – Masjid al-Haram – is built around all these sacred places.

-Nowadays mosque has an area of 35.7 ha and can accomodate up to four million piligrims.
+Nowadays mosque has an area of 35.7 ha and can accommodate up to four million pilgrims.
 It has nine, up to 89 m tall minarets.

 This is one of few mosques, where men and women worship together.